-Trump, Putin set for high-stakes showdown
+Trump, Putin reach Syria deal, discuss election interference

 Trump has championed more protectionist policies as President.

 Trump's meeting with Putin is surely critical.
-But Friday schedule is stacked with possibly tense conversations for Trump, including a prolonged sit-down with Mexican President Enrique Pena Nieto.
+Friday's meeting was stacked with possibly tense conversations for Trump,

 Because much of the G20 happens out of sight from the media, optics will likely dictate how Trump's meetings with world leaders -- particularly with Putin -- will be viewed.

-Trump, administration officials tell CNN, plans to focus primarily on disputes in Syria and Ukraine when he meets with Putin on Friday.
-While a formal plan for the meeting has yet to emerge, there is little expectation on the American side that Trump will bring up Russia's 2016 election activities.
+There was little expectation heading into the meeting on the American side that Trump would bring up Russia's 2016 election activities.

-The President said Thursday that Russia could have been behind efforts to influence the election but suggested the finger can be pointed elsewhere as well and that "nobody really knows for sure."
+Trump said Thursday that Russia could have been behind efforts to influence the election but suggested the finger can be pointed elsewhere as well and that "nobody really knows for sure."

 "I think it very well could be Russia but I think it could very well have been other countries," Trump said during a news conference with Polish President Andrzej Duda.
 Russia has denied any involvement.